serge-chat/serge/README.md

   datadb:
 ```

-Then, just visit http://localhost:8008/, You can find the API documentation at http://localhost:8008/api/docs
+Then, just visit http://localhost:8008/, You can find the API Swagger documentation at http://localhost:8008/api/docs

 ## 🖥️ Windows Setup